 Come July, the first grapes have been tended to for several months and are showing signs of interest to the birds.
 It’s time to start netting the grapes.
 Special attachments are installed on the tractors and bags of nets are deployed.
 They will stay on the vines until harvest.

 Harvest mornings start early with unclipping and removing the nets while a team of pickers come along behind using hand pruners to detach grape bunches from the vines.
-Only the best grape berries are kept and dropped into stackable yellow picking bins.
-Once full, the bins are collected and stored in conditioned areas to delay natural fermentation—they are waiting for the winemaker to run them thru the de-stemming machine or the press.
+Once full they are taken to the winemaker to run them thru the de-stemming machine or the press.